 If you don’t see your question, please give us a call: (888) 725-8742

-All conditions are unique and all individuals are unique too.
+This can be difficult to answer as all conditions are unique and all individuals are unique too.
 However, some of the most common symptoms palliative care nurses see patients experience include: fatigue, joint pain, headaches, insomnia, muscle weakness and stomach distress.
-Whatever your unique symptoms are, palliative care will help you to more effectively manage them and enjoy a higher quality of life.
+You may experience some, all or none of these symptoms.
+Whatever your personal experience is, palliative care will help you to more effectively manage them and enjoy a higher quality of life

-The goal of palliative care symptom management is to find the most effective way to help you manage symptoms while minimizing any side effects from those medications.
-Sometimes doing this involves trying different doses or types of medications.
-Your palliative care team will work with your doctor and carefully monitor your condition to help you feel your best while managing the symptoms associated with your disease.
+The goal of palliative care symptom management is to find the most effective way to help you manage symptoms while minimizing any side effects.
+Sometimes doing this involves trying different doses of medications or entirely different medications.
+Rest assured, we’ll work with your doctor and carefully monitor your condition to avoid negative side effects such as exhaustion while helping you to feel better and manage the symptoms associated with your disease.

-Yes, many pain medications can be safely self-administered.
-Your palliative care nurses will work with you to explain proper dosing information and help you feel confident administering any medications.
+Yes, many of the medications used to manage your symptoms can be self-administered.
+The Salus Homecare palliative care nurses will work with you to ensure you understand proper dosing information and feel confident administering medications.

 If you have any more questions, don’t hesitate to call our 24/7 hotline: (888) 725-8742